0x454d505459/vulnimiser/README.md

  - os
  - strutils
  - osproc
+### Building

-1 - Clone the repo `git clone https://github.com/0x454d505459/vulnimiser.git`
+ - Clone the repo `git clone https://github.com/0x454d505459/vulnimiser.git`
-2 - Change directory with `cd vulnimiser`
+ - Change directory with `cd vulnimiser`
-3 - Use Nim to build it `nim c analyser.nim`
+ - Use Nim to build it `nim c analyser.nim`

 ## Disclaimer
 Please be aware that this require a minimum acces on the machine.